Loading...

 Modern Technology Improves Outcomes in Cataract Surgery

+Modern cataract surgery technology has significantly improved outcomes in cataract procedures.
 Dr. Goosey has performed thousands of cataract surgeries using the most advanced surgical technology available today.
 As a cornea specialist and skilled cataract and refractive surgeon, he helps patients understand why and how cataracts develop.
-He also explains that cataracts naturally occur when there is clouding of the normally crystalline lens of the eye, caused by the aging process, metabolic changes, injury, various forms of radiation, toxic chemicals, and certain drugs like steroids.
+He also explains that cataracts naturally occur when there is clouding of the normally clear lens of the eye, caused by the aging process, metabolic changes, injury, exposure to radiation, toxic chemicals, and certain drugs like steroids.

 Cataracts are the leading cause of vision loss among older adults, impairing vision, and making everyday activities increasingly difficult.
 The condition can be compared to a window that is dirty or “fogged” with steam.

-The good news is that there has been a swift evolution in cataract treatment over the past few years, significantly improving visual outcomes with faster recoveries.
-Most importantly, Dr. Goosey’s practice is one of the very few that has consistently incorporated the latest advancements in laser-assisted, blade free cataract surgery.
-This undoubtedly places him in an elite group of physicians in the country, and only one of a few in Texas, that offers the most advanced technologies available.
-Whether patients need cataract surgery, or are looking to implant new intraocular lenses for improving their vision, the technologies available with Dr. Goosey are the most advanced anywhere.
+The good news is that cataract surgery technology has evolved greatly over the past few years, significantly improving visual outcomes with faster recoveries.
+Most importantly, Dr. Goosey’s practice is among the very few that has consistently incorporated the latest advancements in laser-assisted, blade free cataract surgery.
+This undoubtedly places him in an elite group of physicians nationally, and is one of the few in Texas, that offers the most advanced technologies available.
+Whether patients need cataract surgery, or are looking to implant new intraocular lenses for improving their vision, Dr. Goosey provides the most advanced cataract surgery technology anywhere.

 • Phacoemulsification- Micro Surgery

-Phacoemulsification is how most traditional cataract surgeries are conducted today.
-This form of micro surgery in which the eye’s internal lens is emulsified with an ultrasonic hand piece tool for aspiration of the eye.
+Phacoemulsification is a common technique in traditional cataract surgeries are conducted today.
+This microsurgery method emulsifies the eye’s internal lens with an ultrasonic handpiece tool, which then aspirates the lens of the eye.
 Aspirated fluids are replaced with surgical fluids of balanced salt solution that helps maintain the anterior chamber of the eye.
-Being a delicate organ, the eye requires extreme care before, during, and after a surgical procedure.
-However, with the introduction of “blade free cataract surgery,” the time needed to use the phacoemulsification technique has been dramatically decreased, allowing a much faster recovery for the patient.
+The introduction of “blade free cataract surgery,” has dramatically decreased the time needed to use the phacoemulsification technique, resulting in a much faster recovery for the patient.

 • Customization With 3D Imagery

 Like a fingerprint, every eye has a unique size and shape.
-Prior to treatment, the CATALYS® System images your eye and makes precise 3D maps of relative structures inside the eye.
+Prior to treatment, the CATALYS® System creates precise 3D maps of the eye’s internal structures.
 This enables Dr. Goosey to create a tailored treatment plan that is customized for your eye.

 • Laser Precision

-Dr. Goosey can use the CATALYS® System to create a perfectly sized, shaped, and centered circular opening to access and remove the cataract.
-This precise incisionhelps your surgeon place a new artificial lens precisely where intended.
-Clinical studies have shown that this opening is approximately 10 times more accurate when performed with the CATALYS® System than was achievable by hand.
+Dr. Goosey uses the CATALYS® System to create a perfectly sized, shaped, and centered circular opening to access and remove the cataract.
+This precise laser incision helps him place your new artificial lens precisely where intended.
+Clinical studies have shown that this method is approximately ten times more accurate when performed with the CATALYS® System than traditional manual techniques before the technology was available.

 • Gentler Approach

-As a skilled refractive surgeon, Dr. Goosey can use the laser to soften hard cataracts.
-Softening the lens with the CATALYS® System laser enables him to remove the cataract and more gently and with significantly less ultrasound energy than is used in traditional cataract surgery.
-This means less downtime, and a faster visual recovery for the patient.
-Many patients may go back to work, or resume normal activities the next day.
+As a skilled refractive surgeon, Dr. Goosey uses the CATALYS® System to soften hard cataracts.
+This approach results in less downtime, and a faster visual recovery for you as the patient, allowing many patients to return to work, or resume normal activities the next day.

-If you desire to see well without glasses or contacts after surgery, ask Dr. Goosey about multifocal lenses that will provide high quality vision at multiple distances and can increase your freedom from glasses.
+If you desire to see well without glasses or contacts after surgery, Dr. Goosey offers multifocal lenses that will provide high quality vision at multiple distances.
+These lenses significantly increase your freedom from glasses.
 See Multifocal Lens Options

 • Safer Cataract Surgery

-Nearly 99% of the cataract surgeries performed each year are completed without serious complication.
+Thanks to advancements in cataract surgery technology, nearly 99% of cataract surgeries performed each year are completed without serious complication.
 Lens exchange is the most common procedure performed in the United States, with over 3 million performed each year.
-Due to surgical technology, cataract surgery has a 98% success rate, the highest success rate of any surgery performed in the US.
+Due to safer cataract surgery technology, cataract surgery has a 98% success rate, making it the most common surgical procedure in the United States.

-Cataract surgery usually takes less than 30 minutes.
-The laser portion of treatment usually takes no more than just a few minutes.
+Cataract surgery usually takes less than 30 minutes, with laser portion often completed in just a few minutes.

 • Comfort

-You can expect little or no discomfort during treatment or after surgery.
-You will be given an intravenous injection of Versed (midazolam) to help you relax for the procedure.
-The eye is also numbed with topical drops throughout the procedure.
-During the laser portion of the surgery, patients describe seeing a kaleidoscope of lights.
+You can expect little to no discomfort during treatment or after surgery.
+A mild sedative and numbing eye drops will help you relax for the procedure.
+The eye is also numbed with topical drops throughout the procedure, with patients describing the laser portion of the surgery as seeing a “kaleidoscope of lights.”

 • Speedy Recovery

-Most patients resume normal activities the next day.
-And your vision may continue to improve over the next several weeks.
-You should have little or no discomfort while recovering from your procedure.
+Most patients resume normal activities the next day, continuing to improve over the next several weeks.
+Recovery from the proecedure is typically comfortable, with little or no discomfort.

 Advanced Surgical Technology